Building on insights

 UK Research and Innovation (UKRI) is delighted to publish a new people and teams action plan.
 It builds on insights from implementing our existing Researcher Development Concordat and Technician Commitment action plans and reviewing of our progress against them.

 UKRI published an action plan to implement its obligations as a research funder under the Researcher Development Concordat in July 2020.
 Our Technician Commitment plan was published in February 2021 and considers our role as both a funder and employer of technicians.

 The new people and teams plan will consider our obligations under both initiatives and replaces both plans going forward.
 It aligns to a range of related programmes across UKRI, including:

 - Résumé for Research and Innovation

 - Simpler and Better funding

-- our upcoming equality, diversity and innovation (EDI) strategy and workforce EDI plan
+- our equality, diversity and inclusion (EDI) strategy and workforce EDI plan

 The plan forms part of UKRI’s response to the independent review of research bureaucracy and UKRI’s strategic objective to become a world class organisation.